rossliam2212/MineSweeper/README.md

 	- Thirty Five Bombs

 Which would you like to play?
 (1/3/5/10/20/35)
->10
+>35

-Game mode chosen: Ten Bombs
+Game mode chosen: Thirty Five Bombs

 === Game Instructions ===
 - When you select the game mode, the bombs will be added to the board and it will be displayed like below.